Internships and HEC Research Projects (Covid-limited spots)

-In a typical year we select and accept up to 20 interns to volunteer with our team at our Elephants and Bees Research Center located in Sagalla Community which borders Tsavo East National Park.
-Positions are highly competitive so if you are interested in applying for an internship please read this document carefully to understand your options, particularly in light of the new challenges posed by the Covid-19 Pandemic which has changed our protocols for 2021.
-For internship applications to work on the Elephants and Bees Project or with other human-elephant conflict concepts please email your CV and cover letter to Dr Lydia Tiller lydia@savetheelephants.org and copy in our office administrator Lisa Mavisi at hec@savetheelephants.org.
-For other internship positions with Save the Elephants, please email Njoki Kibanya at head office at interns@savetheelephants.org.
+In a typical year, we select and accept up to 16 interns to volunteer with our team at our Elephants and Bees Research Center located in Sagalla Community which borders Tsavo East National Park.
+Positions are highly competitive so if you are interested in applying for an internship please read this document carefully to understand your options.
+For internship applications to work on the Elephants and Bees Project or with other human-elephant conflict concepts please email your CV and cover letter to our Community Outreach Manager, Esther Serem at esther@savetheelephants.org.

-Internship details – Please only apply if you have read and understood the application process, take special note of the section explaining the medical requirements caused by the global Covid-19 Pandemic
+Internship details – Please only apply if you have read and understood the application process

 Internships: 4-10 week professional placements with our Elephants and Bees (E&B) Research Project in Kenya, designed for university graduates pursuing a career in conservation, with skills in scientific data collection and analysis.
 We don’t encourage school pupils or pre-university gap year students to apply and you must have prior experience of volunteering or living in Africa.
-International interns are required to cover the costs of international flights, full medical insurance, country visas, internal flights/transport, camp fees and personal spending money plus Covid testing prior to arriving in our Research Center.
+International interns are required to cover the costs of international flights, full medical insurance, country visas, internal flights/transport, camp fees and personal spending money.
+Covid vaccination is mandatory prior to arriving in our Research Center.
 We occasionally accept interns in our Nairobi Head Office who can help us with fundraising, marketing, website and office based projects but we can’t offer accommodation there.
 Interns have come to us from all over the world including Kenya, USA, UK, Australia, Netherlands, Sweden, Italy, Nepal, Brazil and Germany.
-Please note that the Research Center is typically closed to interns from the end of July until end of September each year as it is peak dry season.
+Please note that the Research Center is typically closed to interns from July until end of September each year as it is peak dry season and we have low fieldwork needs.

 Who can apply for an Internship?
-Our interns have to be over 18 years of age but are more typically post-graduate ages (21+) and are selected by their academic qualifications as listed on their CV’s and cover letters explaining why they want to volunteer for STE and, in particular, what skills they can offer our organisation.
+Our interns have to be over 18 years of age but are more typically post-graduate ages (21+) and are selected by their fieldwork experience and relevant academic qualifications as listed on their CV’s and cover letters explaining why they want to volunteer for STE and, in particular, what skills they can offer our organisation.
 We typically expect our interns to have graduated from a degree at a reputable university in the fields of zoology, biological sciences, environmental sciences, social science or geography and to be intent on pursuing a career in this field.
+OR we accept interns who have speciality skills in beekeeping, conservation agriculture and education (relevant to African conditions).
 We do expect you to be physically fit and able to do fieldwork in hot and remote conditions where walking/hiking is a priority activity to collect data.
 We prioritise graduate students and only on occasion accept students nearing the end of their degrees if they have good experience to offer.
-We are particularly interested in accepting postgraduates and career-break interns who are trying to get more experience in the field of conservation biology, ecology, zoology, GIS, entomology, beekeeping etc. or who may be interested in doing PhD research in the future.
+We are particularly interested in accepting career-break interns who are trying to get more experience in the field of conservation biology, ecology, GIS, entomology, beekeeping etc. or who may be interested in doing PhD research in the future.

 Professional beekeepers are particularly welcome to provide much needed on site assistance to our growing network of beehive fence farmers.

 How long is the E&B internship?
-We require interns to commit to at least 4 weeks but 8-10 weeks is most helpful.
-The longest intern we have had volunteered for us for 4 months.
+We require interns to commit to at least 4 weeks but 6-8 weeks is most helpful.
 Our busiest time is November-January for the main crop-raiding season and again April-June for the short rains.

 What will I be doing?
 We would put you onto at least one main project that fits your experience, interest and skills base.
 This varies enormously from year to year and from intern to intern.
 On the E&B Project interns are based out of our Elephants and Bees Research Centre in Sagalla Community (3km from the border of the park) and can be asked to help on a variety of human-elephant conflict related projects including identifying elephant corridors through the community farms, GIS mapping, camera trap monitoring, beehive fence maintenance, honey harvesting & processing, community liaison, construction projects, environmental education classes, permaculture projects, botanical and pollinator surveys, and general fieldwork support to help senior scientists based on site with their data collection.
 Its a good idea to let us know your area of interest when you apply.
 Interns with special skill sets outside the field of wildlife conservation are also welcome to apply (e.g. vets, beekeepers, agronomists, teachers, photographers etc) but please specify what you can offer as a unique skill on your application.

 How much do I have to raise for an internship?
 Interns will have to raise funds to pay for their international flight to and from Kenya and once in Kenya, all interns need to fund a bus or train ticket to and from Nairobi to the project site in Voi.
-Not all volunteers stay at the Research Center but its preferable if you do stay with our team.
-We offer “at cost” full board accommodation for a US$30 per day contribution (3,000/- KES) towards your food, drinking water, tented accommodation, laundry, security, desk space, internet access and any equipment that is used to collect data.
+Not all volunteers stay at the Research Center and we do not charge for interns to help intern with us, but its preferable if you do stay with our team for logistics ease.
+If you decide to stay at our research camp to attend your internship, we offer “at cost” full board accommodation for a US$30 per day contribution (3,000/- KES) towards your food, drinking water, tented accommodation, laundry, security, desk space, internet access and any equipment that is used to collect data.
+If you are living out, you can opt in to have lunch & use the facilities at the Research Center every day for $10 per day contribution to food & running costs.
 Kenyan applicants who are financially unable to pay our subsidised camp fee should apply in the usual way with a CV and cover letter but explaining your financial constraints as we have a few sponsored positions for Kenyan Citizens.

 What should I bring?
 We will send you a more comprehensive list of equipment once you are accepted as an intern.
 However, every intern must bring a laptop with wireless internet capabilities and a hard drive to back up your work.
 Its also ideal to bring a good camera with zoom lens, a pair of binoculars, strong fieldwork clothing/boots and a comprehensive first aid kit.
-Please note that interns with any kind of medical, mental or physical condition must inform us with full details during the application process bearing in mind that you must be physically fit and capable to walk in hot conditions to do fieldwork with our team.
+Please note that interns with any kind of medical, mental or physical condition must inform us with full details during the application process bearing in mind that you must be psycologically stable, physically fit and capable to walk in hot conditions to do fieldwork with our team.
 We cannot be responsible for interns who ignore this advice or do not fill in their medical form accurately.
 Interns live in small but comfortable private fieldwork tents with beds and bedding provided.
-We have no running water in our camp so showers are simple bucket showers with long drop loos.

 What happens after my Internship is over?
 Interns are responsible for writing a brief report and/or a poster describing the activities undertaken during the internship.
 This should be submitted to the STE manager on site before departure along side any good photos that you can contribute to our media library.
 Any MSc interns should post us a full copy of their complete thesis with appropriate acknowledgements and we strongly encourage and help graduates to publish their work in scientific journals.
 Interns often help our long-term researchers with data analysis or collection.
 Occasionally we will publish papers or reports on this data and there may be a chance for exceptional interns to be listed as authors or acknowledged on research papers.
 Several interns have returned to join us for MSc or PhD fieldwork after successful completion of a first internship and postgraduate applicants are encouraged to complete an internship first to help define research questions.
 We are very grateful for interns who go on to help us with fundraising activities in their own countries once they return home.